 The review of Christian fiction covering the genres of the supernatural, spiritual warfare, military, science fiction, fantasy, mystery and suspense, and edgy, Christian speculative fiction from a Christian/biblical worldview.

 I have been an avid reader from as early as I can remember.
 Since becoming a Christian in my early 20s, my passion for reading led to specifically Christian fiction and this has developed into reviewing them on this blog.
-I love reading new author's novels or author's who have not had many reviews or exposure and giving them much needed encouragement where appropriate.
+I love reading debut author's novels or those author's who have not had many reviews thus providing them much needed encouragement

 Today I’d like to do a something a little different.
 On occasion I run into authors and in doing so like to do interviews about them.
 This time I’ve run into a blogger by the name of Peter Younghusband.
 His blog is dedicated solely to Christian fiction.
 Bloggers provide an important function in that they help to promote authors through their blog to their readers and sometimes provide reviews.
 I met Peter while browsing through Amazon’s Shelfari.
 When I saw his profile what impressed me was the sheer volume of novels he had read.
 One need only visit his blog or check out his presence on Shelfari or Goodreads to see what I mean.
 Today’s blog is going to be a bit long, but there is much to takeaway from Peter’s experience, and those that enjoy blogging, reading Christian fiction and or authors will take something away from today’s interview.